 We recommend starting with a whiteboard or blank sheet of paper.
 Just start brainstorming!

-An important note: Getting this detailed will make you feel that you are excluding many audience members.
-That's okay.
-They will still read your content.
-The goal here is to understand better the people who most deeply resonate with your brand and your content so that you can improve your strategies for content, distribution, promotion, and monetization.
+The goal here is to understand the people who most deeply resonate with your brand and your content so you can improve your strategies for content, distribution, promotion, and monetization.

 Existing Audience Members

 If you already have readers, listeners, or viewers, you can start by studying your most loyal audience members.
 What common characteristics do they possess?
 Can you ask them questions via your content, social media channels, or by doing direct interviews?
 You'll learn a lot by talking to the people who are already engaging with your brand.
 This information will help you to craft a better audience persona.

 If you are starting, don't worry about not having this information.
 It's still a good idea to develop your "ideal audience member" to have a clear picture of whom you are creating content for.

 A name helps give our persona specificity and a personality.

 Make a bulleted list to include age, gender, income level, education, family status, and location.

 Behaviors, Challenges, and Needs

 Think through your audience's challenges, goals, values, habits, other media they consume, and anything else you know or believe to be true about this "person."